aaminah-arif/DDOS-Attack-Network-Logs/README.md

 # Network Traffic Dataset for KNN Classification

 ## Overview
 This dataset contains approximately 2.1 million labeled network log entries capturing various types of network traffic and attacks.
 The goal is to classify network traffic using the K-Nearest Neighbors (KNN) algorithm.
+We will be using a short verison of the dataset.

 ## Dataset Description
 The dataset consists of labeled network logs that categorize traffic into five classes: